-It is well-known that the beautiful city of Chester has a long and distinguished history but did you know that Chester was not actually a Roman city?
+Chester's Roman history is well-known but did you know that Chester was not actually a Roman city?

 Chester was first founded in the mid 70’s AD and construction was started by the Roman legion Legio II Adiutrix.
 However, before construction was completed the legion were relocated to the lower Danube in the late 80’s AD.
 Legio XX Valeria Victrix (whose emblem is seen on the shields held by the children who take the Deva Roman experience tour), were then sent to Deva to complete the building first in timber then eventually in stone.